-Join Doug Winnie for an in-depth discussion in this video Overview of Google Glass, part of Introducing Google Glass.
+Join Doug Winnie for an in-depth discussion in this video Overview of Google Glass, part of Google Glass First Look.

 When you get Google Glass, there are two ways in which you can get the equipment.
 You can either hae it shipped to you, or you can set up an appointment for a fitting and orientation of Google Glass at one of Google's offices that they've set up around the country.
 Google Glass can work with your phone to tether to your data connection or to provide GPS and other information available from the device.
 Connection with your phone is enhanced when you use the My Glass app that is available for Android or iOS.
 This app will give you a quick way to add contacts, apps, wi-fi networks and even allow you to remotely display your Glass screen, using a screencast feature, directly onto your smartphone.